anaseto/goal/docs/Why.md

   example, some abstract characters cannot be encoded by a single code point, and some abstract characters have more than one possible encoding.
 That's why I feel a scripting language should consider strings as a whole by default.
++ Flexible string quoting with interpolation is nice.
 + While I do feel the appeal and beauty of tacit code, I'm not completely sold on it because of the need to constantly switch between both tacit and explicit styles.
 Lambdas with {} notation and default arguments (x,y,z) are